| 1918 Spanish Influenza Epidemic In late August 1918, a naval ship left Boston and

 himself was infected, but later that evening he rode into Wales with his boy,

+who was no longer ill, but dead.
 In the little town of Brevig Mission, the virus struck quickly and brutally.

 It killed 90 percent of the town’s Inuit population in five days, leaving scores